justin-napolitano/data-blog/content/blog/carbon-shipping-projections/index.md

 ### Accounting for Random European Ports

 I randomized the Port Selection Process with the following function.
-The Data provided by eurostat did not filter according to type of port.
+The data provided by EuroStat did not filter according to type of port.
 Nonetheless, the distance recorded should be very similiar to those of actual lng ports.
 A better data set could be substituded directly into the function

 ```python